grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 She climbed back up to the bridge with a smile on her face and patted Sir Trelew on the back.
 She was feeling a sense of relief not just from clearing the bar so easily, but also because her intuition about the size and displacement of the sub pursuing them suggested to her that the _Prospect_ might have an opportunity coming.

-[//]: # (--- EDITED TO HERE ---)

-[//]: # (2k words from last EDIT point)

 She lifted her binoculars and leaned out from the sail to get a clear view around the _Prospect's_ exhaust stream.
 The _Grackle_ was still charging recklessly up the narrow passage, splintering the little huts on both sides of the waterway.
+She could see the faint shadows of people atop the sail directing its course.
+With no reduction in speed at all, it drove into the shallow bar.

-And it drove into the shallow bar with no reduction in its speed at all.
-The sharp front edge of the ram plowed deep enough into the sludgy ground that the muck erupted up from the bottom in a black moraine that rose until it cleared the surface.
-A small tsunami of brown water, turbid with black muck, rose and traveled up the small channel in front of it.
+The sharp leading edge of the ram plowed deep enough into the sludgy ground that the muck erupted from the bottom in a thick black moraine that rose until it cleared the surface.
+A small tsunami of brown water, turbid with mud, rose and traveled up the small channel before the stuck boat.

 Their pursuers were stopped dead in the passage.
-Through her binoculars Percy imagined she could almost see the shadows of the men directing the boat from the top of the sail thrust forward against the forward edge of the fairing as the momentum suddenly came off the boat.
+Through her binoculars, Percy imagined she could almost see the figures of the people on the bridge of the sail thrust forward against the edge of the fairing as the momentum suddenly came off the boat.
 She could see an arm raised in anger and hear the vitriol spilling off the sub's sail.

-As soon as the residents in the surrounding area realized what happened, they attacked the grounded sub, throwing rotting food, scraps of wood, and rusted pieces of oily metal at the black monster that had been tearing up their neighborhood.
+As soon as the residents in the surrounding area realized what happened, they attacked the grounded sub, throwing rotting food, scraps of wood, and rusted bars of metal at the black monster that had been tearing up their neighborhood.

 The _Grackle_ began shooting jets of bilge water out of its sides, and presumably blowing any remaining water out of their ballast tanks as well.
-Captain Percy could see they were also driving forward at full throttle, hoping to push through the shallow spot on straight thrust.
-The screws were kicking up a tremendous frothy wash of white water behind the sub, enough that nearby huts leaned back from the pressure against their stilts.
-This just angered the residents still more.
-They began to land on the black sub, beating on the deck with long metal poles and trying to pry up hatches.
+Captain Percy could see they were also driving forward at full throttle, hoping to push through the shallow spot on straight power.
+The screws were kicking up a tremendous wash of frothy water behind the sub, enough that nearby huts leaned back from the pressure against their stilts.

+This angered the residents still more.
+They began to land on the stuck sub, beating on the deck with long metal poles and trying to pry up hatches.
 One local tried to climb the hand holds to the sail.
 That was when Percy saw the thin shadow of an arm extend and then a flash, followed a moment later by the report of a small-caliber pistol reaching her ears.
 The body of the climber fell back through the air, hit the curved deck of the sub and slid into the brackish water.

-After that, the men on the sail opened up on the locals and there was shot after shot.
+After that, the people on the bridge opened up on the locals -- shot after shot rang across the water.
 Figures fell to the deck amid the mass of residents scrambling to get off the deck and back to their small boats and canoes alongside.

 [//]: # (### Into the main channel; pay off Sir Trelew)

 The _Prospect_ was now gaining crucial ground on their pursuers, quickly finding their path through the winding way.
-Percy could see the main channel ahead of them.
+Soon Percy could see the main channel ahead.
 Further behind, amid the chaos and the violence, it did appear that the _Grackle_ was making headway against its bottoming.
 Percy estimated they might push clear with just a few minutes more.

 The _Prospect_ turned out into the main channel and Percy took over command.
 She immediately had Bastian throttle up to the _Prospect's_ full surface speed of 15 knots.

 "Careful Captain Percy," said Sir Trelew.
 "I cannot recommend all this speed in the channel full of big heavy ships and small wobbly boats.
 If any Authority vessels spots the _Prospect_ they will intervene to try to keep order in the channel."

 "I fucking know it.
-But those fuckers behind us are certainly not going to take it easy up the channel -- maybe the Authority will intervene with them instead!"
+But those fuckers behind us are certainly not going to take it easy in the channel -- maybe the Authority will intervene with them instead!"

 "That seems true enough.
 Here I must leave you then.
 If the Authority catches me piloting a craft at this speed in the channel, I will no longer be a pilot.
 Besides, there's 50 meters of water in the channel, you do not need me any more -- as long as you manage not to get crushed by a moving freighter."